jfspps/howtos/DataStructuresAndAlgorithmsinC++/2_Stack_and_Heap.md

     arraySize += 5;
     cout << "New array size: " << arraySize << endl;

-    tempArray = new int[arraySize];
+    // tempArray points to a new larger array (of int) tempArray = new int[arraySize];

     for (int j = 0; j < added; j++){
-     tempArray[j] = arrayOne[j];
+      // get everything from the smaller array to the newer, larger array tempArray[j] = arrayOne[j];
     }

+    // clear the heap of the smaller array's elements; note that arrayOne
+    // is itself a pointer (to an int) that resides on the stack: this
-    // remove the current arrayOne elements from the heap delete[] arrayOne;
+    // operation does not remove arrayOne
+    delete[] arrayOne;

-    // pointers (unlike references) are mutable so reassign arrayOne arrayOne = tempArray;
+    // pointers (unlike C++ references) are mutable so reassign arrayOne arrayOne = tempArray;

+    // arrayOne refers to a larger array, so reset the address stored
+    // by tempArray
     tempArray = 0;
    }
   }